veronicar239/Porites-astreoides/orthofinder/OrthoFinder_Sid-vs-Past.md

 #### Orthogroups

+*Orthogroups Directory is deprecated*

 > /cm/shared/courses/dbarshis/barshislab/VRad/taxons/orthofinder_Sid-Past/orthofind_Host/Sid.v.Past_longestContig/OrthoFinder/Results_Apr02/Orthogroups/

+### Phylogenetic Hierarchical Orthogroups

+From version 2.4.0 onwards OrthoFinder infers HOGs, orthogroups at each hierarchical level (i.e. at each node in the species tree) by analysing the rooted gene trees.
+This is a far more accurate orthogroup inference method than the gene similarity/graph based approach used by all other methods and used previously by OrthoFinder (the deprecated Orthogroups/Orthogroups.tsv file).

+According to the Orthobench benchmarks, these new orthogroups are 12% more accurate than the OrthoFinder 2 orthogroups (Orthogroups/Orthogroups.tsv).
+The accuracy can be increased still further (20% more accurate on Orthobench) by including outgroup species, which help with the interpretation of the rooted gene trees.

 Often we’re interested in group-wise species comparisons, that is comparisons across a clade of species rather than between a pair of species.
 The generalisation of orthology to multiple species is the orthogroup.
 Just like orthologues are the genes descended from a single gene in the last common ancestor of a pair of species **an orthogroup is the set of genes descended from a single gene in a group of species.**

-Each gene tree from OrthoFinder, for example the one above, is for one orthogroup.
+Each gene tree from OrthoFinder is for one orthogroup.
 The orthogroup gene tree is the tree we need to look at if we want it to include all pairwise orthologues.
 And even though some of the genes within an orthogroup can be paralogs of one another, if we tried to take any genes out then we would also be removing orthologs too.
 So if we want to do a comparison of the ‘equivalent’ genes in a set of species, we need to do the comparison across the genes in an othogroup.

-The orthogroups are in the file Orthogroups/Orthogroups.tsv.
-This table has one orthogroup per line and one spcies per column and is ordered from largest orthogroup to smallest.
+**Output file:**
+N0.tsv is a tab separated text file.
+Each row contains the genes belonging to a single orthogroup.
+The genes from each orthogroup are organized into columns, one per species.
+Additional columns give the HOG (Hierarchical Orthogroup) ID and the node in the gene tree from which the HOG was determined (note, this can be above the root of the clade containing the genes).
+This file effectively replaces the orthogroups in Orthogroups/Orthogroups.tsv from Markov clustering using MCL.

+**HOG:**
+*Hierarchical orthogroup splitting:*
+ When analysing the gene trees, a nested hierarchical group (any HOG other than N0, the HOG at the level of the last common ancestor of all species) may sometimes have lost its genes from the earliest diverging species and then duplicated before the first extant genes.
+The two first diverging clades will then be paralogous even though the evidence suggests they belong to the same HOG.
+For most analyses it is often better to split these clades into separate groups.
+This can be requested using the option '-y'.

 #### Orthogroup Sequences